 Must… Get… Through… This…

-Like many of the things I’ve listed here, this one is admittedly a generalization, but I’ve found that women tend to have a LOT of endurance in the studio.
+I’ve also found that women tend to have a LOT of endurance in the studio.
 One of my favorite women engineer/producers (and a mentor of mine), Kim Person, seems to be able to work 20 hours straight in the studio without a break, and never lose a step.
 I, on the other hand, am absolute toast after about eight hours.
 And the reason I check out much earlier is that I reach a point where I’ve lost all perspective and no longer trust my hearing, and know that if I keep going, I’m going to really regret it when I listen back to what I’ve done the following day, and will probably have to re-do it all anyway.
 But Kimmie can just keep truckin’ along and never lose her edge, no matter how long she’s been at it.
 It’s a skill that’s absolutely critical on either side of the glass, but particularly in the control room, where a lack of concentration can mean the difference between capturing a perfect track, and ruining one.
 So, hats off to the women for being able to push on through, since life in the studio is frequently a test of endurance.

 What Am I, Chopped Liver?